June 3, 2024

 • The letters “FTH” in “TWELFTH” are out of alignment.

-• The Royal Mint records state that 182,208 pieces were coined using two obverse dies and one reverse die.2 The number of blanks cut were 182,784.4
+• The Royal Mint records state that 182,208 pieces were coined using two obverse dies and one reverse die.2 The number of blanks cut was 182,784.4

 missing image